grame-cncm/guidolib/doc/server/source/options.rst

 		used with upstart to make this run as a daemon.

 	- ``--logfile``
+		log file name : use an empty string to write to STDOUT

+		*default value*: guidohttpdserver.log in the directory of the current executable

+	- ``--logmode``
 		logfile mode.
 Use 0 for Apache-like or 1 for XML.

 		*default value*: 0 (Apache-like)